If you have ever wondered How Long to Thaw a Turkey for Thanksgiving Dinner, I have all of the deets for you in this post.

 If you find that you have not allowed enough time to thaw a turkey in the fridge, there are a couple other options for you.

-If you find yourself with a frozen turkey on Thanksgiving morning, you can still follow these instructions for How to Cook a Frozen Turkey Safely.
+If you find yourself with a frozen turkey on Thanksgiving morning, you can still follow these instructions to safely cook a frozen turkey.

 Cold Water Thawing